fershad/quick-takes/src/posts/performance-planet-2023.md

 thumbnail: /assets/img/opengraph-performance-planet-2023.png
 layout: post
 tags:
   - emissions
   - estimates
   - performance
   - web perf
   - website carbon
   - progress over perfection
+  - note
 ---

 I've been wanting to write something for the Web Performance Calendar for years, and finally got around to it!
 I wrote out some thoughts on the current state of website carbon emissions estimations, and why I believe web performance tools _should_ report on the metric.